SaifAlsabe/chat-app/README.md

 # Linkus

-Linkus is a chat rooms application where you can join a room and start group chatting or just create your own room.
+Chatime is a chat application where you can join an existing chat room, create your own room, see online users and send messages using web sockets.

 ## Demo

 Click [here](https://linkus-chat-app.herokuapp.com/) for live demo.

 ![](demo/chatime.png)

 ## Installation